 Unfortunately, if these files aren’t disposed of securely, the sensitive information could fall into the hands of malicious individuals.
 Not to mention the risk associated with leaving sensitive documents on desks.

-Disposing on paper PHI starts with shredding.
+Disposing of paper patient data starts with shredding.
 But, having a few large shredding containers lead to stacks of "to shred'' piles across the office (risk alert).
 Piles of sensitive information isn’t what you want.
 Aside from the blatant risk of someone walking up and stealing each pile, they also open up the door to accidental disposal in your general trash (another risk alert).

 The solution?
 Shredding containers.
-Placing these throughout your facility ensures better accessibility to employees, while cutting down on the risk associated with misorting sensitive documents in the general trash.
+Placing these throughout your facility ensures better accessibility to employees, while cutting down on the risk associated with missorting sensitive documents in the general trash.

 The best solution?